Stellacore/peridetic/periUse/README.md

 # Mini-Project Example - Independent Project Using Peridetic

-This directory contains a trivial, but perhaps useful, compilable example of a stand-alone andd independent 'project' that uses Peridetic capabilities.
+This directory contains a trivial, but perhaps useful, compilable example of a stand-alone and independent 'project' that utilizes Peridetic capabilities from an already-existing Peridetic installation.

 ## Description